Ragtime (musical): London revivals

 The Regent's Park Open Air Theatre played a revival of the musical from May 18 to September 8, 2012.
 This production was directed by Artistic Director Timothy Sheader.
 The cast featured Claudia Kariuki (Sarah), Rolan Bell (Coalhouse Walker Jr.), Rosalie Craig (Mother), John Marquez (Tateh), Harry Hepple (Younger Brother), Tamsin Carroll (Emma Goldman) and David Birrell (Father).

 The Charing Cross Theatre played a revival of the musical from October 8 until December 10, 2016, and directed by Thom Southerland.
 The actor-musician production featured Earl Carpenter (Father), Anita Louise Combe (Mother), Jonathan Stewart (Younger Brother), Ako Mitchell (Coalhouse Walker Jr.), Jennifer Saayeng (Sarah) and Gary Tushaw (Tateh).

 During the COVID-19 pandemic, Ragtime was at one point the only show in the UK to be playing to live audiences in a production presented by The Arts Educational Schools, London.
-The musical played in the Andrew Lloyd Webber Foundation Theatre from March 23 to March 26, 2021.
+The musical played in the Andrew Lloyd Webber Foundation Theatre from March 23 to 26, 2021.
 It was directed by Stephen Whitson and the cast featured Akmed Junior Khemalai (Coalhouse Walker Jr.), Beatrice Penny-Toure (Sarah), Lauren Jones (Mother), Jamie Chatterton (Father) and Benjamin Durham (Tateh).

 Concerts

 Manhattan Concert Productions presented a one-night-only concert of the musical on February 18, 2013, at the Avery Fisher Hall at Lincoln Center, directed by Stafford Arima.
-The cast featured Lea Salonga (Mother), Patina Miller (Sarah), Norm Lewis (Coalhouse Walker Jr.), Tyne Daly (Emma Goldman), Kerry Butler (Evelyn Nesbitt), Howard McGillin (Father), Michael Arden (Younger Brother) and Manoel Felciano (Tateh).
+The cast featured Lea Salonga (Mother), Patina Miller (Sarah), Norm Lewis (Coalhouse Walker Jr.), Tyne Daly (Emma Goldman), Kerry Butler (Evelyn Nesbitt), Howard McGillin (Father), Michael Arden (Younger Brother), Manoel Felciano (Tateh), Lilla Crawford (Little Girl) and Phillip Boykin (Booker T. Washington).

-A concert benefitting the Entertainment Community Fund (previously The Actors Fund) was scheduled for April 27, 2020, at the Minskoff Theatre.
-It will be directed by Stafford Arima and will feature many of the original Broadway cast, including Brian Stokes Mitchell as Coalhouse Walker Jr., Audra McDonald as Sarah, and Peter Friedman as Tateh.
-Kelli O'Hara will play the role of Mother in the concert staging.
-The concert will be dedicated to the memory of Marin Mazzie (the original Mother), who died in 2018.
-However, the concert was postponed indefinitely due to the COVID-19 pandemic, which also took the life of the musical's librettist Terrence McNally.
-It has been rescheduled for March 27, 2023.
+A concert benefitting the Entertainment Community Fund (previously The Actors Fund) was held March 27, 2023, at the Minskoff Theatre.
+It was directed by Stafford Arima and featured many of the original Broadway cast, including Brian Stokes Mitchell, Audra McDonald, Mark Jacoby, Steven Sutcliffe, Judy Kaye, and Peter Friedman.
+Kelli O'Hara played the role of Mother in the concert staging.
+The concert was postponed from its original date of April 27, 2020, due to the COVID-19 pandemic.
+The concert was dedicated to the memories of the cast and crew who had passed, including Marin Mazzie (the original Mother), who died in 2018, the musical's librettist Terrence McNally and original director Frank Galati.
+The concert was filmed and was set to stream on PBS on November 29, 2024, but was pulled due to contract disputes.